Illumina/zippy/README.md

 **More information is on the git wiki.**

 v3.0.0 (??)
-- Migration to python 3
+- Migration to python 3!
+- Bugfixes, including making CommandLineRunner work, and an error with blank names in the sample sheet

 v2.2.0 (??)
 - Rewrite of the samplesheet code.
 The public interface is the same, but the underlying representation has changed.
 The new approach supports sample sheets that do not have a sample name column.